nsg/k9s-nsg-snap/README.md

 # k9s-nsg snap
 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/k9s-nsg)

-This is an unofficial build of k9s.
-I made this because I like snaps, I just found k9s and liked it and the snap "k9s" is old.
+This is an unofficial build of the software [k9s](https://github.com/derailed/k9s).
+The [official snap](https://snapcraft.io/k9s) is old and unmaintained.
+A discussion about that can be found [here](https://forum.snapcraft.io/t/personal-files-request-for-k9s-nsg/18378).

 ## Channels